eilbecklab/phenotipsbot/README.md

 The first row of the spreadsheet must contain the names of the PhenoTips fields that correspond to each column.
 You can see a list of PhenoTips field names by going to `/bin/PhenoTips/PatientClass` on your PhenoTips site.

+If the spreadsheet contains an external_id column and an external ID in the spreadsheet matches an external ID on the PhenoTips site, this script will update the existing patient instead of creating a new one.

 #### Options
 * `--base-url`